The Character Ethic 2

 In these works, the approach behind success shifted to focusing on personality techniques – as opposed to character building.

-In short, the focus shifted from building the primary human character traits listed above to simply improving secondary behavior skills — for example:
+In short, the focus shifted from building the primary human character traits listed above to simply improving secondary behavior skills — for example The Character Ethic 2:

 While some of this newer literature briefly discussed the importance of character, it became mostly lip service – as long as you say and do the right things and package yourself in the right ways, you will be likely to get the results you want.